dima666Sik/Todo-List/README.md

 ☑️ Mark tasks as completed or cancel this action
 <br>❌ Add task
 <br>❌ Delete task
-<br>❌ Mark tasks as active or cancel this action
+<br>❌ Mark tasks as important or cancel this action
 <br>❌ Search for the desired task